Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% cut "What for" %}

-In a large pool with few control tasks, a situation might occur when users who have completed a lot of tasks in the project stop getting new task suites.
+In a large pool with few control tasks, there might be a situation when a Toloker who has completed a lot of tasks in the project stops getting new task suites.
 This happens when the Toloker completes all control tasks in the pool.

 {% note info %}